 A sound body and a sound mind can only be achieved with a healthy lifestyle.
 A healthy lifestyle can be attained through regular exercise and deciding what you eat.
 All these exercise machines like treadmills should be considered as facilitators of the process.
 If you aim at reducing weight, regular workouts are what most people would recommend.

 Therefore, we suggest opting for a sweet spot to start your journey.
 It’s good if exercise is fun for you, but if you have other goals, try starting with gradual increments.
 Your speeds determine your progress and ultimately reflect your goals.
 If it is a weight-loss strategy for you, monitoring your pace is the right path to follow.

 Intervals for Improving Treadmill Speed

 It is widely believed that practice makes you perfect.
-If you do something regularly, you become good at it.
+If you do something regularly, you become good at it, and you can increase your speed.
 The same is the case with treadmills, workouts, and weight loss.
 Our body adapts to the lifestyle changes that you are trying to bring in with regular exercise.

 You might not keep up with the pace at first, once you step on the treadmill.
 However, with a regular exercise routine, your body adapts itself to meet the exercising demands.

 We understand it’s not easy at first.
 This is why we recommend intervals for improving treadmill speed and setting your pace.
 As a beginner, you’d like to take things nice and slow.